abunchofhacks/epicinium-documentation/Tutorial.md

+**This page has been replaced with an in-game tutorial and is no longer up to date.
+Please refer to the [wiki](https://github.com/SLiV9/epicinium/wiki) for a detailed overview of Epicinium.**

+---

 Epicinium is a multiplayer strategy game with simultaneous turns.
 Each turn consists of a planning phase, where all players decide which orders they want to give their units that turn, followed by an action phase, where players watch as the the orders play out.